 Cryptography is now being used to hold confidential data, including private passwords, secure online.
-Cryptography is now used by cybersecurity experts to foster innovation, ciphertext, as well as other protective measures that enforce but also insulate business and personal info.
+It is now used by cybersecurity experts to foster innovation, ciphertext, as well as other protective measures that enforce but also insulate business and personal info.

 Applications of Cryptography